scpedicini/obsidian_nord/README.md

-# Obsidian + nord
+# Obsidian + nord (customized)

 This is a [nord](https://github.com/arcticicestudio/nord) theme for [Obsidian](https://obsidian.md).

-Simply copy the `obsidian.css` file to your vault directory and reload Obsidian for it to take effect.
+You can copy this theme into your vault/.obsidian/themes to apply it.

+It differs slightly from insanum's theme by steadily decreasing the font weight of each subsequently sized header to give a more distinct appearance to nested headers.

 ![](screen.png)